iannesbitt/fwc-import/README.md

 - Contact us: support@dataone.org
 - [DataONE discussions](https://github.com/DataONEorg/dataone/discussions)

-This software is meant to
+This software is meant to provide transport of data and translation of metadata from Figshare's json format to a DataONE Metacat instance.
+This workflow may be run during repository setup to move a large corpus from Figshare into a new DataONE repository.

 DataONE in general, and figshare-import in particular, are open source, community projects.
 We [welcome contributions](./CONTRIBUTING.md) in many forms, including code, graphics, documentation, bug reports, testing, etc.  Use the [DataONE discussions](https://github.com/DataONEorg/dataone/discussions) to discuss these contributions with us.